 The Solid State Drive (SSD) is faster, reliable, and consumes way less electricity than the Hard Disk Drive.
-But that doesn’t make it infallible.
-Despite all its speed and advantages over the HDD, it has a lower life cycle.
+On the other hand, that doesn’t make it infallible.
+Despite all its speed and advantages over the HDD, you may still find your SSD failing.

 Causes of SSD Failure

 Unlike the HDD, SSD is not mechanical, which means it has no moving parts, so it’s immune from the usual old hard disk whirring and tickling sound.
-However, SSDs require a capacitor and power supplies, and just like any electrical device, they are vulnerable to malfunctions, especially with a power surge or a power failure.
-In fact, as with a power failure, data in SSD can be corrupted, even if the drive itself hasn’t failed completely.
+Still, SSDs require a capacitor and power supplies, and just like any electrical device, they are vulnerable to malfunctions, especially with a power surge or a power failure.
+Actually, as with a power failure, data in SSD can be corrupted, even if the drive itself hasn’t failed completely.

 Another major problem with the SSD is its limited read/write cycle, which is common with all kinds of flash memory.

 With that being said, research has it that newer SSDs are less likely to have read/write problems than older ones.
-So, there’s nothing to worry about if you are new to this.
+Hence, there’s nothing to worry about if you are new to this.

 5 Signs that your SSD is Failing

 Here are signs you should look out for if your SSD is failing in Windows.

 ➀ Bad Blocks

 Similar to the bad sector on HDD, a bad block occurs when your system is taking too long to save or retrieve a file which usually ends in failure and the system gives up with an error message.
 Also, general slowness, freezing, and crashing of applications are all signs of a bad block in your SSD.
 This is one of the most common signs that your SSD is failing.